Thermosphaeroma thermophilum

 Thermosphaeroma thermophilum is a crustacean in the family Sphaeromatidae.
 It is commonly known as the Socorro isopod or Socorro sowbug.
-It was endemic to the thermal water of Sedillo Spring.
-This was located in Socorro County in the state of New Mexico, United States.
+It was endemic to the thermal water of Sedillo Spring, located in Socorro County, New Mexico.

 Harriet Richardson first described the Socorro isopod in 1897.
 As of 2006, it resides in captive populations at the Socorro Isopod Propagation Facility (SIPF), Albuquerque Biological Park (ABP), the Minnesota Zoo, the New Mexico Department of Game and Fish Laboratory in Santa Fe, and by the Department of Biology at New Mexico Tech.
 It was reintroduced following a near-extinction incident in 1988.
 The wild population became extinct when a tree root burst the pipe and cut off water flow to the concrete pools.

 Description

 The body size of the Socorro isopod is sexually dimorphic, varying noticeably depending on gender.
 Males tend to reach 7.1 millimeters in length on average (4-13 millimeter range).
 Meanwhile, females tend to reach 5.1 millimeters in length on average (4.5-6 millimeter range).
 Both sexes are gray to reddish-brown in color, with the edges of their bodies being tinted bright orange.
 Their body is flattened and segmented, with the last body segment possessing uropods.
 They have seven pairs of legs and a pair of antennae on their head.